-Though not all public Tv children programs in the United States are produced by PBS, some children’s programs in the United States are produced and distributed by independent bodies like the American Television.
-These programs that were not produced by PBS kids [rograms.
+Though not all public TV children’s programs in the United States are produced by PBS, some children’s programs in the United States are produced and distributed by independent bodies like American Television.
+These are programs that were not created by PBS kids.

 PBS Kids remains the most popular children’s games and video television program for children and parents in the United States.
 See Wild Kratts Games: Wild Kratts Full 157 Episodes

-Note that the PBS kids are also a name of another network of digital television that was launched in January 2017 and is available in the sub-Saharan Africa
+Note that PBS kids is also the name of another network of digital television that was launched in January 2017 and is available in sub-Saharan Africa.

 PBS Kids App

-PBS Kids has a collection of super educational android and IOS apps to make your children learn anywhere anytime.
-You can click here for PBS Kids App
+PBS Kids has a collection of super educational android and IOS apps to make your children learn anywhere, anytime.
+You can click here for the PBS Kids App

 Learn at home with PBS Kids.